Swimming Pool Heat Pump

 What is the Best Location for the Electroheat Pool Heat Pump?

-It may seem unimportant, but the location of your Electroheat swimming pool heat pump is vital.
+It may seem unimportant, but the location of your Electroheat pool heat pump is vital.
 The closer your pump is placed to the pool, the less energy it requires to transfer the water to the system.

 When getting ready to install your heat pump, look for the closest option.
 Take into account the location of your electrical supplyto make the most efficient choice.